sympleaichat/simpleaichat/README.md

 ## ✨ Features

-🧠 Claude-ready: Works with Claude 3.5 Haiku / 3.7 Sonnet, ChatGPT, Gemini
+🧠 Works with Claude, ChatGPT, Gemini, Grok
 📝 Edit and delete messages freely in any conversation
 💾 Everything is saved locally — no data sent to third-party servers
 🔐 API keys are never uploaded (saved on your device only)